BrunoZell/AskFi.Runtime/source/AskFi.Runtime/live-strategy.md

-# Runtime Configuration: Live Strategy
+# Runtime Component: Live Strategy

 Run custom strategies in the form of `type Decide = Reflection -> Context -> Decision` against newest versions of the observation pool.